Isfahan: Safavid era

-In the 16th and 17th centuries, thousands of deportees and migrants from the Caucasus settled in the city.
-Following an agreement between Abbas the Great and his Georgian subject Teimuraz I of Kakheti ("Tahmuras Khan"), whereby the latter became Muslim and accepted Safavid rule in exchange for being allowed to rule as the region's wāli (governor), with his son serving as dāruḡa (prefect) of Isfahan.
-He was accompanied by a troop of soldiers, some of whom were Georgian Orthodox Christians.
 The royal court in Isfahan had a great number of Georgian ḡolāms (military servants), as well as Georgian women.
 Although they spoke both Persian and Turkic, their mother tongue was Georgian.
 Now the city had enclaves of those of Georgian, Circassian, and Daghistani descent.
 Engelbert Kaempfer, who dwelt in Safavid Iran in 1684–85, estimated their number at 20,000.

 During Abbas's reign, Isfahan became known in Europe, and European travellers, such as Jean Chardin, gave accounts of their visits to the city.
-The city was sacked by Afghan invaders in 1722, during a marked decline in Safavid influence.
-Thereafter, Isfahan experienced a decline in importance, culminating in moving the capital to Mashhad and Shiraz during the Afsharid and Zand periods, respectively, until it was finally moved to Tehran, in 1775, by Agha Mohammad Khan, the founder of the Qajar dynasty.
+The city was sacked by Central Asian invaders in 1722, during a marked decline in Safavid influence.
+Thereafter, Isfahan experienced a decline in importance, culminating in the capital being moved to Mashhad during the Afsharid era.
+Subsequently, the capital moved to Shiraz during the Zand era, and finally to Tehran in 1775, by Agha Mohammad Khan Qajar, the founder of the Qajar dynasty.

 In the early years of the 19th century, efforts were made to preserve some of Isfahan's archeologically important buildings.
-The work was started by Mohammad Hossein Khan, during the reign of Fath Ali Shah.
+The work was started by Mohammad Hossein Khan, during the reign of Fath-Ali Shah Qajar.